-Your Name (optional) :
+Your Name (optional):

-Date of supervision :

-1. Please rate how helpful this supervision was overall :

-Very unhelpful Fairly unhelpful Neither helpful nor unhelpful Fairly helpful Very helpful 1 2 3 4 5

-2. Of the events which occurred in this supervision, which one do you feel was the most helpful for you personally?
-It might be something you said or did, or something the supervisor said or did.
-Can you say why it was helpful?

-3. How helpful was this particular event?
-Rate this on the scale :

-Very unhelpful Fairly unhelpful Neither helpful nor unhelpful Fairly helpful Very helpful 1 2 3 4 5

-4. Did anything else of particular importance happen during this supervision?
-Include anything else which may have been helpful, or anything which might have been unhelpful.

-© 2007, Derek Milne and Chris Dunkerley
+Date of supervision on: 1.
+Please rate how v helpful this su pervision was overall: Very unhelpful Fairly unhelpful Neither helpful nor unhelpful Fairly helpful Very helpful 1 2 3 4 5 2.
+Of the events we feel was the most you said or did, or why it was helpful helpful for you something the personally?
+It r night be somet thing 3.
+How helpful wa s this particular event?
+Rate th nis on the scale e : Very unhelpful Fairly unhelpful Neither helpful nor unhelpful Fairly helpful Very helpful 1 2 3 4 5 4.
+Did anything els supervision?
+Inclu anything which mi ide anything els se which may h • © 2007, Derek Milne a nd Chris Dunkerley